 How to store baked chicken breasts?

 Before refrigerating the meat, make sure it is completely cooled.
-Then, transfer it into an airtight container and refrigerated to up to 4 days.
+Then, transfer it into an airtight container and refrigerate it up to 4 days.

 HOW TO FREEZE COOKED CHICKEN BREASTS?